Stella-kimani/R_Programming_Supervised-and-Unsupervised_Learning-/README.md

 10. Clicked on Ad	     -                     0 or 1 is indicated clicking on an Ad.

 # PROJECT DESCRIPTION : ONLINE SHOPPERS INTENTION UNSUPERVISED LEARNING
- The scope of the project is to predict the purchasing intention of the visitor using aggregated pageview data track during the visit along with some session and user informatin
+The scope of the project is to predict the purchasing intention of the visitor using aggregated pageview data track during the visit along with some session and user  information.
+The online marketing space is in the constant shift as new technologies, services, and marketing tactics gain popularity and become the new standard.
+Online store owners are one of the many different segments affected by these constant evolutions and competitors in the online retail space.
+In order for these business owners to survive and thrive, they need to be able to make better decisions faster.
+This is where web analytics comes into play for ecommerce sector.
+The online shoppers purchasing intention dataset provides some of the metrics from the ‘Google Analytics’ combined with user click information

 # SET UP/ INSTALLATION REQUIREMENTS
-Clone this Repo by Running: https://github.com/Stella-kimani/R-project.git
+Clone this Repo by Running:

 # Technologies Used:
 R programming